-Breast Reduction Mammoplasty is a reconstructive surgical procedure to reduce the size of very large breasts.
-Women with very large breasts are often plagued with back neck, and shoulder pain, skin irritation and bra strap grooving.
+Breast Reduction Mammoplasty is a reconstructive surgical procedure to scale down the size of very large breasts.* Women with very large breasts are often plagued with back neck, and shoulder pain, skin irritation and bra strap grooving.
 Exercising can be uncomfortable.
 Breast reduction surgery is most often done to relieve physical discomfort rather than for cosmetic reasons.
-Surgery isn’t performed in younger women until the breasts are fully developed (usually by age 18) and tperhe patient is mature enough to understand the procedure and expectations.
+Surgery isn’t performed in younger women until the breasts are fully developed (usually by age 18) and the patient is mature enough to understand the procedure and expectations.

 Before & After Gallery